Jai2500/CodeFunDo-2019/README.md

 * We plan to build a complete blockchain for voting that functions not only at the smaller district/constitency level but also at the national level.
 * Voters will be registered only at a national level rather and would be added to their constituencies.
-* A voters list will not be created for the pooling booth as no voter will be assigned a particuar voting booth.
+* A voters list will not be created for the polling booth as no voter will be assigned a particuar voting booth.
   * Rather voters would vote for candidates of their constituencies without requiring to be present in a voting booth set up in that constituency.
 * The blockchain will be accompanied by a website that uses facial recognition and biometrics (as applicable) to verify the voters and provide the voters with the voting page.
 * The website would also furnish details of the participating candidates so that the voters may assure themselves of their choice.